top of page

 Watercolour painting expressing the light in the Universe in shades of yellow and lilac.

-"Cosmos" by Bianca Vinther.
+"Cosmos" (fragment) by Bianca Vinther.
 Watercolour painting on cold pressed paper.

-In a previous blog post, I've revelead the truth about art inspiration + how to find inspiration and stay inspired as a visual artist.
+In a previous blog article, I've revelead the truth about art inspiration + how to find inspiration and stay inspired as a visual artist.
 In this blog post, I’ll share some thoughts about my main source of inspiration and what inspiration means to me as a visual artist.
-Because we all need from time to time a small reminder that inspiration is always presentwithin us.
+Because we all need, from time to time, a small reminder that inspiration is always presentwithin us.

 Where and how I find inspiration

 Most of the time I draw inspiration from everyday life and Nature, my great master.
-I’m particularly attracted to seashells, water, fishernets, stones, stars, galaxies, and feathers.
-I notice different patterns and make new connections as I take my time to observe these wonders.
+I’m particularly attracted to water, seashells, fishernets, stones, stars, galaxies, and feathers.
+I notice different patterns and make new connections each time I observe these wonders.

-In my art-making process, I’m guided by the shapes and textures I come across, as well as the emotions that surface inside of me.
-In fact, all of my art is an attempt to restore a connection with Nature and the Invisible that humans have once broken.
+In my art-making process, I’m guided by the shapes and textures I come across, as well as by the emotions that surface inside of me.
+In fact, all of my art is an attempt to restore a connection with Nature and the Invisible that we, humans, have once broken.
 I’m fascinated by Nature, where nothing superfluous occurs, but everything has its place, meaning, and inner order.

 The outcome of my creative interaction with everyday life's natural wonders is generally free-form and upbeat, pretty much like a musical composition called capriccio.
 Because I find so much joy in Nature!